 Are your kids out of school yet for the summer?
 We’ve still got a couple of weeks to go, but I’m already getting ideas for summer learning.
 We like to keep the learning going all summer long in order to stop summer slide in its tracks.
-And, what better way to learn than to take advantage of all that summer has to offer.
+And, what better way to learn than to take advantage of all that summer has to offer by learning in nature.

 If you’ve ever grown a garden in the summer, you’ve seen what a great learning experience it can be.
 Simply planting a seed and watching it grow can teach a child so much.
 Have you ever thought about extending that learning?